-Pang et al. (2019) conducted a systematic review and meta-analysis of RCTs that compared the efficacy of vectored thermal pulsation treatment (VTPT) and warm compress treatment (WCT) in treating dry eye disease (DED).
+Pang et al. (2019) conducted a systematic review and meta-analysis of RCTs that compared the efficacy of vectored thermal pulsation treatment (VTPT) and warm compress treatment (WCT) in treating DED.
 The primary outcome was the gland function.
 The analysis consisted of 4 trials with 385 patients.
 Significantly greater improvement was observed in meibomian gland function, tear breakup time, and Standard Patient Evaluation for Eye Dryness at 2 to 4 weeks in the VTPT group than in the WCT group.
 A significantly greater decrease in Ocular Surface Disease Index was observed at 2 to 4 weeks and 3 months in the VTPT group than in the WCT group.
 The authors concluded that a single 12-minute VTPT was more efficacious than traditional WCT in treating DED either in objective or subjective measurements.
 There were several study limitations.
-All four included trial were considered at high risk of overall bias.
+All four included trials that were considered at high risk of overall bias.
 All participants belonged to an age group (45-65 years) therefore the results may not apply to the younger population.
-The authors also notes that it was not known if the WCT group was treated per the protocol.
-Lastly the included trials were limited to three-months follow-up.
-These findings require confirmation in RCTS with larger patient populations, confirmed treatment protocols and long-term follow-up.
+The authors also note that it was not known if the WCT group was treated per the protocol.
+Lastly the included trials were limited up to three-months follow-up.
 (Blackie et al. 2016 included in this review).